Best Hotels with Spa & Wellness in Amsterdam for Families (2026)

 Amsterdam spa hotels let parents actually decompress on a city trip with kids.
 Five hotels here have real wellness facilities: indoor pools, saunas, steam rooms, and massage treatments you can book while the children are sorted.
 Prices run from 341 EUR/night at the mid-range Hotel Jakarta to 919 EUR at the Waldorf Astoria on the Herengracht.
 There is no budget spa option in Amsterdam under 300 EUR.
 That is the honest reality of this city.
 What you do get is world-class wellness in hotels that genuinely welcome families, not just tolerate them.
 Most spa areas allow kids during daytime hours (typically until 4pm or 5pm), then switch to adults-only in the evening.
 If you want to combine indoor pools with spa treatments, Hotel Jakarta and De L'Europe are your best bets since both have full pools plus wellness centres.

 Amsterdam is flat, compact, and bikeable.
 That said, cycling with kids under 8 is stressful on the busy lanes.
 Stick to trams and walking.
+If the kids need more stimulation than a spa day, check our guide to Amsterdam hotels with kids clubs.
 Tram 14 connects Zeeburg (Hotel Jakarta) to Dam Square in 12 minutes.
 The GVB day pass costs 9 EUR for adults, kids under 4 ride free.
 Vondelpark has two playgrounds and a free paddling pool in summer.
 The NEMO Science Museum keeps kids occupied for a solid 3 hours.
 For groceries and quick meals, Albert Heijn supermarkets are everywhere.
 A family dinner at a casual Indonesian restaurant (Amsterdam's best food tradition) runs about 50-70 EUR for four.
 Stroller access is decent on trams but cobblestones in the Jordaan and canal streets are brutal.

 🧖Why Amsterdam works for a family spa hotel break